 In accordance with the University’s regulations, candidates shall be expected to submit to their Faculty/School an application with evidence of any personal circumstances which might have had an adverse affect on their studies, in accordance with the Policy on Extenuating Circumstances Affecting Assessment.
-In the case of examinations, such application must be submitted prior to the examination or within five working days of the examination date.
-In the case of continuous assessment, such application must be submitted in accordance with the College policy on submission and penalties for late submission.
-Normally, any academic appeal based on “new extenuating circumstances” will not be considered.
+In the case of examinations, such application must be submitted in accordance with the Faculty/School policy on submission and by the deadline prescribed by the Faculty/School.
+Normally, any academic appeal based on “new extenuating circumstances”, which has not been submitted to the Faculty/School in accordance with the Faculty/School policy on submission and by the deadline prescribed by the Faculty/School, will not be considered.

-Candidates studying on the following programmes shall be expected to submit extenuating circumstances applications to their College in accordance with the procedures and time-limits outlined in their College Handbook - which take precedence over the University's Policy on Extenuating Circumstances Affecting Assessment for these programmes:
+Candidates studying on the following programmes shall be expected to submit extenuating circumstances applications to their Faculty/School in accordance with the procedures and time-limits outlined in their Faculty/School Handbook - which take precedence over the University's Policy on Extenuating Circumstances Affecting Assessment for these programmes:

 - MBBCh Medicine;

 In the case of research students, candidates are expected to make their supervisor(s) aware of circumstances which might affect their studies as and when they occur in order that appropriate consideration and/or action can be taken.
 Where the candidate attends a (research) viva examination, they are expected to make the Examining Board aware of any extenuating circumstances which could have an effect on their examination.
 Academic appeals based on extenuating circumstances which could have been brought to the attention of the Examining Board prior to oral examination shall not be considered.